7 Steps for Designing Successful Project Tokenomics

-Token design is a crucial part of any crypto-related project.
+Token design is an essential part of any crypto-related project.
 Without proper design, the project is doomed to failure.
 What should be considered when creating crypto token economics and how to do it well?

 2 + 2 = 4 and token + economics = tokenomics, it is just that easy.
 Tokenomics describes all the aspects of token usage in a project, from its role, minting mechanisms and supply to distribution methods and token burn schedules.